 Arturo Hernandez, of the University of Houston, suggests that it is the degree of fluency that dictates the areas of the brain that are used, rather than the age at which the language is learned.
 Subjects who are completely bilingual use the same parts of the brain, no matter what language they speak or listen to, whilst others, who are less fluent, use different and distinct areas for comprehension and expression, respectively.

 Be that what it may, I do feel distinct differences when I speak, read, and listen to, my two native languages that are French and English, compared to Dutch.
 When I’m reading an English text, for example, I feel that I’m able to completely shut off my French language centre, and operate completely in English – including thought processes.
 The same applies to French, but not to Dutch.
-Having lived nearly twenty years in the Netherlands, I feel that for ordinary conversations, I don’t have to constantly make an effort to get my word order correct.
+Having lived nearly twenty years in the Netherlands, I feel that for ordinary conversations, I don’t have to constantly attempt to get my word order correct.
 Reading journal articles, though, is manageable but markedly harder.
-My greatest difficulties concern writing in Dutch – probably due to lack of practice, but also due to the fact that my Dutch language centre, located somewhere in my cortex, does not function with the ease with which my English and French ones do, and cannot switch the latter off.
-The combined competition of English and French, means that my Dutch has a strong English resonance regarding vocabulary, and my words are constantly pronounced “à la française.” – which makes some Dutch people think that I’m German, for some odd reason!
+My greatest difficulties concern writing in Dutch – probably because of lack of practice, but also due to the fact that my Dutch language centre, located somewhere in my cortex, does not function with the ease with which my English and French ones do, and cannot switch the latter off.
+The combined competition of English and French means that my Dutch has a strong English resonance regarding vocabulary, and my words are constantly pronounced “à la française.” – which makes some Dutch people think that I’m German, for some odd reason!
 A glaring example of my bilingual exploits occurred one winter, when I talked to someone about “sneewdropjes” (my translation of “snowdrops”) instead of “sneewklokjes” (literally meaning snow clocks), which is the correct word for snowdrop.

-Ellen Bialystok, a cognitive neuroscientist, may have the explanation as to why I can’t spell “adress” in English (spelling mistake intentional).
-In an interesting review entitled, “Bilingualism – The good, the bad, and the indifferent,” she writes that not only do bilingual children have limited vocabulary in both languages, when compared to respective monolingual children, but they have to block the influence of one language, on the other.
+Ellen Bialystok, a cognitive neuroscientist, may have the explanation why I can’t spell “adress” in English (spelling mistake intentional).
+In an interesting review entitled, “Bilingualism – The good, the bad, and the indifferent,” she writes that not only do bilingual children have limited vocabulary in both languages, when compared to respective monolingual children, but they have to block the influence of one language on the other.

 Part of the problem is the interference that must be resolved from the other language.
 Manipulating the relation between the words in the two languages, for example, by controlling the cognate value or adjusting word frequency, systematically changes bilingual performance, suggesting that there is a central role for the relation between the words in these effects.

-On many occasions, I find that there is a word that I don’t know in English, but do in French, and vice-versa.
+On many occasions, I find that there is a word that I don’t know in English, but do in French, and vice versa.
 For example, if you were to ask me what the French word for “hummingbird” is, I would not be able to answer you, unless I looked it up, first.
-The same is true for the French word, “épervier” – I have no idea what it is, in English.
-The problem, in many instances, is more one of switching languages than not specifically knowing the word, in either language.
+The same is true for the French word, “épervier” – I have no idea what it is in English.
+The problem, in many instances, is more one of switching languages than not specifically knowing the word in either language.
 I know the corresponding words in both languages, but make no connection between them.
 Having just looked up “hummingbird” in French, as “colibri”, the latter is a French word that I know, but just couldn’t make the translation from English.
 However, “épervier” is translated as “sparrowhawk” – a word that I wasn’t familiar with, I admit.
 The problem is most visible with technical words, or words that you do not use very often.

-Although bilingualism may have a negative effect on the amount of vocabulary one has in each language, the ability to block one language when speaking the other, seems to enhance the brain’s executive functions – the ability to react to different stimuli, blocking those that are not specific to the task at hand, whilst paying attention to those that are (synonymous with multitasking).
+Although bilingualism may have a negative effect on the amount of vocabulary one has in each language, the ability to block one language when speaking the other seems to enhance the brain’s executive functions – the ability to react to different stimuli, blocking those that are not specific to the task at hand, whilst paying attention to those that are (synonymous with multitasking).
 Ellen Bialystok cites the example of a grammatical judgement task where children were capable of detecting grammar mistakes in a sentence such as, “apples growed on trees,” but where bilingual children were more successful than monolingual children in detecting that an anomalous sentence such as, “apples grow on noses,” was grammatically correct, despite it not making sense.
 I had a similar experience at a post-graduate workgroup, where the lecturer asked us to count the number of words beginning with the letter “T” in a couple of sentences that were written in English.
-The vast majority of native Dutch speakers got the answer wrong, presumably being distracted by the longer words, and forgetting words like “the” and “to”, something that I did not do.
+The vast majority of native Dutch speakers got the answer wrong, presumably being distracted by the longer words, and forgetting words like “the” and “to”; something that I did not do.

-The evidence that bilingualism boosts short-term and working memories is inconclusive, with bilingual children performing just as well at various memory tests, as monolingual children.
+The evidence that bilingualism boosts short-term and working memories is inconclusive, with bilingual children performing just as well at various memory tests as monolingual children.
 This leads Ellen Bialystok to conclude that,

 Bilingualism is one of the experiences capable of influencing cognitive function and, to some extent, cognitive structure.
 The effects, however, are not simple; the language deficit and the control advantage interact for bilinguals and monolinguals, but not in a way that can be simply defined as better, worse, or indifferent.